-For more than 50 years, the Center for African, Black and Caribbean Studies (CABCS) has been a safe space for students and faculty of color.
+For more than 50 years, the Center for African, Black and Caribbean Studies (CABCS) has been a supportive space for students and faculty of color.

 The center gives the Adelphi community the opportunity to understand the experiences of Black people through courses, events and workshops.
 It also offers an undergraduate minor in African, Black and Caribbean studies that is an important component of Adelphi’s commitment to furthering diversity, equity and inclusion.